-To be used a Service generally exists at a database level and, to accept connections from outside the database server, is registered to a Listener.
+To be used a Service exists at a database level and, to accept connections from outside the database server, is registered to a Listener.

 You can see all configured Services at the database level using...

-column network_name format a40
+COLUMN network_name FORMAT a40

-SELECT name, network_name, creation_date
+SELECT name, network_name, creation_date FROM dba_services;

 You can see running Services at the database level using...

-column network_name format a40
+COLUMN network_name FORMAT a40

-SELECT name, network_name, creation_date
+SELECT name, network_name, creation_date FROM v$active_services;

 You can see running Services at the listener level using...